 Darn Tough Light Hiker Micro Crew

 The Darn Tough Light Hiker Micro Crew offers a thinner, more breathable construction for men and women.
 The high concentration of nylon provides powerful wicking power with plenty of breathable panels.
 This is the sock to wear if your feet sweat a lot or you find yourself in hot places.
-The height is compatible with low or mid-height hiking boots or running shoes, making it compatible for a wide range of uses.
+The height is compatible with low or mid-height hiking boots or running shoes, making it compatible with a wide range of uses.
 Its drying speed is impeccable, keeping feet dry on long adventures.

-Best Synthetic Model
+Best Synthetic Design

 Wigwam Hiking Outdoor Pro